sCrypt-Inc/scryptTS-docs/docs/getting-started/installation.md

 ## Installation

-Use this command to install `scrypt-ts` to your project:
+Use this command to install `scryptTS` to your project:

 ```sh
 npm install scrypt-ts